• Skip to primary navigation

 This step gives the vegetables a head start and ensures they will be fully cooked once the quiche has been cooked in the oven.

-• Now add the grated carrots and chopped beans and stirfry for 2 minutes longer
+Add the grated carrots and chopped beans and stir-fry for 2 minutes longer until the beans turn bright green.

 Bake

-• This quiche sets firmly once cold, making it very easy to just cut a slice and eat in your fingers for a snack-on-the-go.
+This quiche sets firmly once cold, making it easy to cut a slice and eat in your fingers for a snack on the go.

 I wouldn’t freeze this dish because the vegetables would become soggy and the egg and cream mixture would split when it defrosts.
 This dish is best eaten fresh, and it will keep quite happily in the fridge for up to 3 days.

-Why not pin this recipe for crustless vegetable quiche to your pinterest board so you can make it later.
+If you would like to make this crustless vegetable quiche, why not pin the recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Crustless Vegetable Quiche